-Best under $200: Polk Audio Command Sound Bar
+Under $200: Polk Audio Command Sound Bar

 Having to command your soundbar over your voice sound amazing right?
 Polk Audio Command bar has a built-in feature of Alexa with far-field microphones it uses your voice to control the soundbar and is a smart home music streaming device that operates on the function by just “Asking”.

 With voice adjusted technology patented that will create a crystal clear dialogue and a wireless speaker/subwoofer for deeper bass along with a 4K compliant HDMI ports, wireless subwoofer and Dolby Atmos and DTS:X surround speakers system along with the sound modes option of sport, music, movie and night mode that will create an immersive room-filling home theatre experience for you.

 Priced at around $200 this soundbar is an ideal fit for a small or medium-sized room but for larger rooms you might want to look at something better.
 But if your budget is capped at $200 then this soundbar is perfect for you.